dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 | 2022-10-02 | 3 | Turkey | completed | 20 | Healthy | 80 |
 | 2022-10-03 | 4 | Korea | completed | 14 | Churn Risk | 24 |

-### Basic example - logic in the modeling layer vs the semantic layer
+### Logic in the modeling layer vs the semantic layer

 We know from our upstream dbt models that the `amount` field represents the revenue from from each order.
 The inconsistent reporting, however, has arisen because the correct definition of revenue only refers to orders that are completed, not returned.
 Some teams aren’t familiar with this additional filter and it has led to company wide misreporting.